0203 389 6076

 Tyrosinase inhibitors, such as hydroquinone, are generally prescribed in combination products such as pigmanorm and reduce the synthesis of pigment (melanin) by melanocytes (pigment producing cells) by impairing the function of tyrosinase.
 They are often supplied in combination with a retinoid and mild topical steroid to enhance the effects and reduce the risks of an inflammatory reaction.

 Tyrosinase inhibitors and combination products are one of the most effective treatments for melasma.
 The vast majority of my patients find topical tyrosinase inhibitors to be a safe and effective treatment, however as for all medicines they do have the potential for side effects.
+You can learn more about tyrosinase inhibitors at the following link:-

 Oral antifibrinolytic agents